Double Quoted Strings

 A double-quoted string allows escape sequences and dynamic expansions.
 As with single-quoted strings, text within double quotes can include spaces.

-For normally quoted strings, the quotation character can be placed inside of the string by escaping it with a backslash.
+The quotation character can be placed inside of the string by escaping it with a backslash.

 The main difference between the single and double quoted strings is